abap2UI5/docs/docs/development/model/tables.md

 # Tables, Trees
-In this section, we will explore how to bind deep data models, such as tables and trees.
+In this section, we will explore how to display deep data models, such as tables and trees.

 ### Tables
 The example below demonstrates how to bind a simple table to a UI5 control: